 It’s surreal to witness the streets of Kuala Lumpur bustling with energy and cheeriness similar to Indian bazaars.
 Bright decorations, colorful facades, sweet shops, India brands and a lot that reminds you of India awaits here.

 PS: The festive, full-blown decorations during the major festivals like Diwali and Holi can take even the Indians for a spin.
 The richness and authentic nature cannot be questioned by any.

 10. Jalan Alor – Haunt for all the foodies

-This is the best hawker food you can ever get!
+This is the best hawker food you can ever get and is also one of the best places to visit in Kuala Lumpur at night!
 And this is no exaggeration, we are just stating the fact.
 From air-conditioned restaurants to food hawkers to street side carts, Jalan Alor has it all.
 Just a whiff of the aromas wafting from this street is enough to tempt and draw you to the delicious food.

 At Jalan Alor, taste different cuisines of Malaysia including delicacies like barbecued meat, sprinkled satay, spiced-up seafood, and messy finger-food.
 Delishness of the dishes goes up tenfold as you savor them amidst the atmospheric breeze and strung up Chinese lanterns.
 Florescent lights and spaced trees enrich the experience all the more.

 For those who don’t like the heat emanating from furiously crinkling grills can opt for covered air-conditioned restaurants.
 While the experience will be altogether different, the food’s taste will be equally relishing and fulfilling.
 Needless to say, it is one of the best places to visit in Kuala Lumpur.